 Owning a dog is a wonderful and rewarding experience.
-Few things can beat the feeling of arriving home to an excited tail-wagging furry companion, and owning a dog is beneficial to people of any age and background.
-And while a dog will definitely inundate you with joy and love, owning one does come with numerous responsibilities and even a couple of challenges to boot.
+Few things can beat the feeling of arriving home to an excited, tail-wagging, furry companion.
+And while a dog will definitely inundate you with joy and love, owning one does come with several responsibilities (and even a couple of challenges to boot).

 For new pet parents like yourself who might still be in the honeymoon phase of dog ownership, you will quickly realise that there’s quite a bit more that goes into keeping your furry companion in good health than you might have figured.
 That’s because your new four-legged companion will need to be provided with nutrition, care, love and entertainment for the rest of its life.